Rylith/TouchpadTestV2/README.md

 ## Description of functionalities

-The following description describes the different way to control the cursor when you reach the edge of the watch
+The following describes the different way to control the cursor when you reach the edge of the watch
  - "Accroissement Quadratique"
  - "Vitesse  = f(angle)"
  - "Blocage avant"
  - "Mapping direct angle -> déplacement"

 ## Edit the application

 The server application is build as [Eclipse](https://eclipse.org/downloads/) project.
 You need the jdk if you want to modify the code or launch the application with Eclipse.

 You have to add VM arguments as in the following example [here] (https://github.com/INRIA/libpointing/wiki/Java) (same argument that in scripts) and add to the classpath the previous compiled jar of libpointing (libpointing.jar that you can find in "MouseMotionServer\libpointing\bindings\Java\Jar")

-Please consider to NOT commit your own modified classpath and/or your own modified launcher scripts with in your fork for a potential merge:
+Please consider to NOT commit your own modified classpath and/or your own modified launcher scripts in your fork for a potential merge:

-- git update-index --assume-unchanged MouseMotionServer\.classpath
+- git update-index --assume-unchanged MouseMotionServer\\.classpath
 - git update-index --assume-unchanged MouseMotionServer\run_server_without_test_interface
 - git update-index --assume-unchanged MouseMotionServer\run_server_with_test_interface